Adult Adoption in Florida: Steps and Requirements

 Can you adopt someone over 18?

-Yes, in Florida, any adult who is 18 or old can be adopted by another adult as long as the adoptee agrees to the adoption.
+In Florida, any adult who is 18 or older can be adopted by another adult as long as the adoptee agrees to the adoption.
 Both the adopting adult’s spouse and the adult adoptee must consent to the adoption.
 The adult adoptee’s existing parents do not need to consent.